adifatol/CarND-Behavioral-Cloning-P3/writeup_template.md

 The model was trained and validated on different data sets (80/20) to ensure that the model was not overfitting (code line 123 validation_split=0.2).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 Another way to generalize and avoid overfitting was to introduce random lighting by defining the `loadAndProcess` function (lines 20 to 27) which was applied for all training and validation images (left/center/right, lines 62/63/64)

+There were also alot of datapoints with 0 (actually <0.2) angles which would count to more than half of the dataset so I decided to randomly remove about 50% of these points.

 ####3.
 Model parameter tuning